 He was holding a picture he had taken off the bookshelf- a picture of a laughing man with messy black hair, holding the hand of a beautiful smiling red headed woman in a long white wedding dress.
 The couple were smiling at each other, walking away from the altar, while flower petals fell around them, thrown by unseen hands.

 "Merlin," Tonks breathed.
-To her right, Sirius was gazing at the picture with an odd expression on his face-Shock?
-Relief?
+To her right, Sirius was gazing at the picture with an odd expression on his face, as though he was seeing a ghost.

 "And look at those!"
 Emmaline Vance said, pointing.
 On the cheery light yellow walls, there were framed pictures of a little black haired boy, another boy with black hair, a small red headed toddler, and boy with bright blue hair standing with what must have been their parents- a man who looked exactly like Harry, and a woman who looked like an older Ginny?